badbruce07/badbruce07.github.io/_posts/2014-11-18-weekly-tasks.markdown

 ---

 On November 18, 2014 I continued working on Global Census for datasets in Jamaica.
-I filled out datasets information for Transportation Tables and National Statistics.
+I filled out datasets information for Transportation Tables, National Statistics, Legislation, National Map and Pollutant Emissions.

 The Transportable Tables dataset provides valid information over the website <a> http://jutc.com/timetables.php </a>, where data is provided online through entering a bus number in the search box near the end of the page.
 For example, entering 72 would lead you to